baseonballs/mpower-sitedocs/site-docs/mathematics/a1/eqs/linear/intro/intro.md

 Linear equations are fundamental mathematical expressions that describe relationships between variables in a straightforward, "linear" manner.
 The defining characteristic of a linear equation is that the variables involved are raised only to the first power, ensuring that the graph of the equation forms a straight line.
 These equations have broad applications across various fields, including science, economics, engineering, and everyday problem-solving.

+Linear equations have varying structure that you need to recognize.
+These come in single, two or multi-variable forms.

 ### General Form

 A linear equation in one variable typically has the form: